Custom Inference Engines

 Creating a Custom Inference Engine

-At its core, an inference engine is an OCI image that has been uploaded to a container registry and registered with Chariot.
-When a model's Inference Server settings point to the inference engine, that image will be used when starting an Inference Server for the model.
-Since inference engines can contain custom code, they can be used to support many different types of models.
+At its core, an Inference Engine is an OCI image that has been uploaded to a container registry and registered with Chariot.
+When a model's Inference Server settings point to the Inference Engine, that image will be used when starting an Inference Server for the model.
+Since Inference Engines can contain custom code, they can be used to support many different types of models.

-Parts of the Engine
+Parts of the Inference Engine

 Server

-The HTTP server must implement /ready (GET) and /infer (POST) endpoints.
 For example, with a FastAPI server, this might look like:

 from fastapi import FastAPI, Response, Request, JSONResponse